I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 For Leftover Rice:

-- Use one or two day old rice.
+- Use leftover or a day-old fluffy rice.
 Leftover rice is easier to handle.

 - Break up clumps of rice using your hands.
 This helps the rice cook evenly.